wulffern/aic2026/lectures/l00_diode.md

 <!--pan_doc:

+Leave it to engineers to simplify equations beyond understanding.
+Equation \eqref{eq:ni} is complicated, and the density of states includes the effective mass of electrons and holes, which is a parameter that depends on the curvature of the band structure.
+To engineers, this is too complicated, and $n_i$ has been simplified so it "works" in daily calculation.

+Through engineering simplification, however, physics understanding is lost.

 In [@cjm11] they claim the intrinsic carrier concentration is a constant, although they do mention $n_i$ doubles every 11 degrees Kelvin.